Medically Reviewed By: Aaron Horn, LMFT, MA

 In a relationship, intimacy isn’t just about sex, intimacy isn’t about just spending time together.
 While sex and time together may be involved, intimacy presents a deeper level of relationship with your partner where you can lay bare your insecurities and vulnerabilities.
 Intimate partners should focus on good communication between themselves.
 The impact of communication cannot be overemphasized as everything that happens as the level of intimacy gets better, is hinged on communication.

 What does intimacy mean to a man?

 According to medically reviewed studies, men are naturally more physical-oriented as compared to women who are more emotion-oriented.
 Men often fancy the physical activities which does not necessarily mean sex.
-Medically reviewed study revealed that on the average, men see intimacy as wanting to have their own personal space unlike women who seek to spend more time together.
+A medically reviewed study revealed that on the average, men see intimacy as wanting to have their own personal space unlike women who seek to spend more time together.
 Intimacy for men could be staying away for a while just to feel the absence of their partner.

 Men may start experiencing fear of intimacy if their space is not respected.
 Sometimes, a man wants to know and feel he can make firm decisions and wants you to believe he is capable of making those decisions without any form of interference.
 Giving him space may be all that he needs to build the intimacy a level higher.

 What creates intimacy?

 When it comes to intimacy issues, it is important that the parties involved are open enough to trust each other and are honest about their insecurities and vulnerabilities, and to fully accept each other irrespective of differences and shortcomings.
 In order to feel closer to each other, a clear communication level must be established between the partners, while also putting the safety of each other into consideration.

 Having affection and compassion towards your partner also creates intimacy.
 This would mean accepting to forgive always.
 Sometimes, intimacy is created in the little steps such as helping your partner make firm and right decisions, helping them to prepare for an exam or following them to take their driving tests.